ischooluw/docker-php-fpm/README.md

 Adds PHP modules required to run most Laravel applications.

-Built from official PHP-FPM image on Alpine Linux.
+Versions 5.6 - 8.2 are built from official PHP-FPM image on Alpine Linux.
+Version 8.3 is built from the official PHP-FPM image on Debian.

 Adds the following PHP Modules to the base PHP image:

 `gd`, `pdo_dblib`, `pdo_mysql`, `pdo_odbc`, `pcntl`, `zip`